Lumcoin/leaf-type-mixture/README.md

 Leaf type mixture prediction with machine learning from satellite data.

+> **Disclaimer:** This repository is still under development.
+The code is not yet ready for production use.

+This repository belongs to the paper ---.
+Thus most functions in this repository are tailored to the use case of leaf type mixture prediction.
+However some functions might be useful for general use cases.
+For example you can create a Sentinel 2 composite for a given label raster in GeoTIFF format.
+There are functions for reading raster data as pd.DataFrames, etc. General use cases are demonstrated in general_use_cases.ipynb.

 Requires Python>=3.10

 If you are new to python, we recommend to install [Miniconda](https://docs.conda.io/projects/miniconda/en/latest/) and create a environment called "ltm" using `conda create -n ltm python=3.10 ipykernel`.
 You can then activate the environment using `conda activate ltm` and install the "ltm" package of this repository using: